King Philip's War: Raid on Swansea

-A band of Pokanokets attacked several isolated homesteads in the small Plymouth colony settlement of Swansea on June 20, 1675, likely against Phillip's approval.
+According to Benjamin Church, a band of Pokanokets attacked several isolated homesteads in the small Plymouth colony settlement of Swansea on June 20, 1675, likely against Phillip's approval.
 They burned several homes.
 On June 23, a local boy saw a Pokanoket in front of his home and was instructed to fire, killing him.
 Pokanokets became enraged and on June 24 launched a full-scale attack on Swansea, killing three.
 On June 27, 1675, a full eclipse of the moon occurred in the New England area, and various tribes in New England thought it a good omen for attacking the colonists.
 Officials from the Plymouth and Massachusetts Bay colonies responded quickly to the attacks on Swansea; on June 28, they sent a punitive military expedition that destroyed the Wampanoag town at Mount Hope in Bristol, Rhode Island.

 The war quickly spread and soon involved the Podunk and Nipmuc tribes.
 During the summer of 1675, the Natives attacked at Middleborough and Dartmouth, Massachusetts (July 8), Mendon, Massachusetts (July 14), Brookfield, Massachusetts (August 2), and Lancaster, Massachusetts (August 9).
 In early September, they attacked Deerfield, Hadley, and Northfield, Massachusetts.